4K Support in NextGen Live

 Audience

-Broadcasters and technical teams who need to deliver high-quality 4K live streaming experiences using Live 2.0.
+Broadcasters and technical teams who need to deliver high-quality 4K live streaming experiences using NextGen Live.

 - 4K-capable encoding hardware or software